The best time to invest was yesterday

 Experts are calling for oil prices to spike later this year.
 Should I wait it out?

-The Bank of Canada says interest rates are going to rise in 2017.
+The Bank of Canada says interest rates are going to rise.
 Should I wait out the year?

 I read a report saying interest rates will significantly impact utility stocks and other interest-rate sensitive sectors.
 Should I invest elsewhere?